Disability and SpLD e.g. dyslexia

 - if you are unable to access the DSA, the University has other funds that may be available to support your learning and access to your course

 - discuss support on and access to any professional placements you may have

-At the end of the meeting these discussions will become part of an individual disablity/spld action plan which will be with your consent circulated to your academic team and other servcies.
-This will ensure that there is an awareness of your needs and adjustmets and the right support are available to you whilst you are studying with us.
+At the end of the meeting these discussions will become part of an individual disablity/SpLD action plan which will, with your consent, be circulated to your academic team and other services.
+This will ensure that there is an awareness of your needs and adjustments and that the right support is available to you whilst you are studying with us.